Pruffer-zz/MyBB-RESTful-API-System-extensions/README.md

 Extensions for MyBB-RESTful-API-System.
 Moved over from my fork.

-I'm most definitely not a security researcher, though-- if you absolutely need them, **make sure it's safe to do so first**.
+I'm most definitely not a security researcher, though-- if you absolutely need to use them, **make sure it's safe to do so first**.